 When nurturing and maintaining leads has successful, you shouldn’t just focus on sales and conversions.
 It is better to focus on the user and their informational needs, and to ask yourself what value and useful information you can provide.
 Lead nurturing is primarily about delivering relevant information at the right time.
 This way, you maintain the attention and interest of the potential customer after initial contact.
 This also strengthens the customer relationship, and the prospective buyer gradually makes the decision to buy.

 Marketers shouldn’t put too much pressure on research.
 Lead nurturing is a process that won’t yield any positive results if stopped prematurely.
-This means: remain patient, don’t hassle contacts with transparent advertising messages, and above all, don’t rush to finalise a sale.
+This means: remain patient, don’t hassle contacts with transparent advertising messages, and above all, don’t rush to finalize a sale.
 When a lead has reached a certain point, you can use lead scoring to evaluate the contact.
-Read more about this in the next part of our lead management series.